EVORA-project/evora-ontology/models/docs/indigenousPeopleAndLocalCommunityOrigin.md

 # Slot: indigenous people and local community origin (indigenousPeopleAndLocalCommunityOrigin)

-_The specific IPLC area (Indigenous People and Local Communities) from which this sample/element was sampled, if relevant_
+_The specific IPLC area (Indigenous People and Local Communities) from which this sample/element was sampled, if relevant._